validchoice/flag-watcher/README.md

-> **CAUTION:**
+> [!CAUTION]
-> The only official place to download Flag Watcher is from this [GitHub repository](https://github.com/validchoice/flag-watcher).
+> The only official place to download flag watcher are this [Github repository](https://github.com/validchoice/flag-watcher).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 # Flag Watcher